pUNK Films

 crocodile eyes

-(77 min.
+(73 min.
 2024)

 “crocodile eyes” is a portrait of a four-generation family as they navigate death and birth, and the life in between.
-Captured in a series of un-hinged vignettes, the film unfolds a dual purpose: as a meditation on the cycles of life, and as a deconstruction of the filmmaking process via the rules of DOGME95.
+Captured in a series of un-hinged vignettes, the film unfolds a dual purpose: as a meditation on the cycles of life, and as a deconstruction of the filmmaking process inspired by the rules of DOGME95.

 Content Note: This film contains real death and birth.